rails/jsbundling-rails/docs/comparison_with_webpacker.md

   `jsbundling-rails` still relies on `sprockets` to output the final `public` assets and create the associated manifest.
   `webpacker`'s complete control over the resulting webpack output files allow it to integrate additional features like automatic [code splitting](https://webpack.js.org/guides/code-splitting/).
 Webpack provides advanced optimization to split your statically `import`ed shared dependencies.
 The `webpacker`/`shakapacker` view helpers will automatically specify each entry point's dependent chunks for you in the resulting HTML.
   With `jsbundling-rails`, you'll be able to manually split out lazy-loaded chunks by using dynamic `import()`s.
 However, the manual approach would be challenging to maintain on a large project.
   Why is this important?
-Code splitting allows the browser to download only the JavasScript and CSS needed for a page, improving performance and SEO.
+Code splitting allows the browser to download only the JavaScript and CSS needed for a page, improving performance and SEO.